🔻DEN HELIGA GRALEN🔻

 Q: Is it painful?

 A: It feels like being bit by a tiny mosquito a million times.
-It is slightly more annoying than painful, but after a while the skin numbs out.
+It is slightly more annoying than painful, but after a while the skin tends to numb out.
 It is generally less painful than machine tattooing.
 Still, some places on the body are more pain sensitive than others (like the ribs), and people have different levels of pain tolerance as well.

 The three photos furthest on top of this page are taken by Cim Ek.